• Skip to primary navigation

 Longtime contributor Ryan Jacobs consumes most of his coffee in the morning.

-• 6:30 AM – 2 mugs drip coffee, or two double espresso
+• 6:30 AM – 2 mugs of drip coffee or two double espressos

 Alex Scofield, Cape Cod